Nick Bobetsky on Chappell Roan’s rise and why artistry is ‘a human matter – not a business matter’.

 Its ascent was helped by a support slot on Olivia Rodrigo’s Guts World tour; a standout, much-shared performance on The Tonight Show; Good Luck Babe, the first post-album single, currently in the Top 10 in the US and UK; and a Lollapalooza appearance in early August that organizers believe attracted a record crowd.

-Bobetsky recalls that he and his client were both in tears after that show, reflecting on how far they’ve come and, surely, awestruck by where this might lead.
+Bobetsky recalls that he and his team were in tears after that show, reflecting on how far they’ve come with their star client and, surely, awestruck by where this might lead.

 Bobetsky began his career at soundtrack-specialist label Milan Records, but eventually realized that “my passion was to be as close to the artist as possible, connected to all aspects of their career – as much a partner as I could be.
 And that meant management.”